Skip to main content

 Important notes

-On-site assessments may only be performed by a PCI-Qualified Security Assessor (QSA) or the Merchant’s ISA.
+On-site assessments may only be performed by a PCI-Qualified Security Assessor (QSA) or the merchant’s PCI-ISA.
 No other third party is authorized to perform a PCI assessment for your organization.

 View a list of QSAs

-Discover reserves the right to request and receive a copy of a Merchant’s full Report on Compliance (ROC) or Self-Assessment Questionnaire (SAQ) at any time.
+Discover Network reserves the right to request and receive a copy of a merchant’s PCI DSS Report on Compliance (ROC) or PCI Self-Assessment Questionnaire (SAQ) at any time.
 Merchants are required to comply with such a request promptly.
-Any Merchant that suffers a data security breach that resulted in the actual or suspected compromise of Discover Cardholder data may be required to validate their compliance with the PCI DSS at a higher level as determined solely by Discover.
+Any merchant that suffers a data security breach that resulted in the actual or suspected compromise of Discover Network Cardholder data may be required to validate their compliance with the PCI DSS at a higher level as determined solely by Discover Network.

 Contact our Data Security team